sframe-wg/sframe/draft-ietf-sframe-enc.md

-When using simulcast, the same input image will produce N different encoded frames (one per simulcast layer), which would be processed independently by the frame encryptor and assigned an unique counter for each.
+When using simulcast, the same input image will produce N different encoded frames (one per simulcast layer), which would be processed independently by the frame encryptor and assigned an unique CTR value for each.

 ### Scalable Video Coding (SVC)